infusephp/framework/README.md

 ## Why another PHP framework?

-Idealist Framework has served me well on many projects in the past.
+Infuse Framework has served me well on many projects in the past.
 My hope by open sourcing it is that others may benefit.
 If something does not look right, I would love to hear about it in the issues.

 ## Documentation

-Learn more about Idealist Framework in the [wiki](https://github.com/idealistsoft/framework/wiki).
+Learn more about Infuse Framework in the [wiki](https://github.com/infusephp/framework/wiki).

 ## Contributing